 And with such a large variety of free and paid graphic design programs, it can be confusing deciding what to invest in.

-To help you select the right software, we’ve listed the most popular programs for 2018 below.
+To help you select the right software, we’ve listed the most popular programs below.

 1. Adobe InDesign